 One question that frequently arises about nonprofit payroll is whether or not board members can be paid employees.
 Let’s explore this question further to determine what would be considered ethical and what is legal.

-Nonprofit Board of Directors Requirements: Paid Staff Members Should Not Sit On NonProfit Boards
+Excerpt from the above article. | Board of Directors Requirements Nonprofit: Paid Staff Members Should Not Sit On NonProfit Boards

 Most nonprofit board members operate in a volunteer capacity or are brought on to serve as an objective, third-party source.
 Bringing on board members who are also internal staff can compromise the integrity of the board and create several conflicts of interest.
 Whether overtly or indirectly, putting a board member in a situation that lends itself to a conflict of interest eventually leads to a higher potential for a major issue.
 For example, an employee board member may vote in the interest of keeping their job or creating opportunities for their own advancement.